vigo/textmate2-bulma/README.md

 ### `faw`

-Choose Fontawesome icon from list box!
+Choose Fontawesome icon from selection UI or auto-completion box.
+Selection UI uses AppleScript to build UI.
+It takes a bit time for building 1400+ options.
+If you now the icon, try **Class Only** edition for much much faster.

 ---